/

 In accordance with the Payment Services, Electronic Money Issuance Services and Payment Systems Act, a basic payment account must include at least the following services:

-• services that allow funds to be placed in a payment account and cash to be withdrawn from a payment account at a bank counter or at an ATM during or outside bank opening hours;
+• services that allow funds to be placed in a payment account and cash to be withdrawn from a payment account at a bank counter or at an ATM during or outside the opening hours of the bank or savings bank;

 • domestic and cross-border direct debits and payment transactions using a payment card, including online payments; and

-• domestic and cross-border credit transfers, including standing orders, at terminals, at counters and via online banking services.
+• domestic and cross-border credit transfers, including standing orders, at terminals, at counters and via online services of the bank or savings bank.

 Fees associated to the basic payment account

-While the level of the charges for managing a personal (current) account is a matter for the individual bank, a cap on the charges for a basic payment account is set by Banka Slovenije.
+While the level of the charges for managing a current account is a matter for the individual bank or savings bank, a cap on the fees for a basic payment account is set by Banka Slovenije.

-Given the legal criteria, and the aim of protecting vulnerable population groups, the charge cap was set at EUR 4.90, or EUR 1.47 (30% of the basic charge) for those eligible for cash social assistance and the social security supplement.
+Given the legal criteria, and the aim of protecting vulnerable population groups, the fee cap was set at EUR 4.90 per month, or EUR 1.47 per month (30% of the basic charge) for those eligible for cash social assistance and the social security supplement.

 The Payment Services, Electronic Money Issuance Services and Payment Systems Act also stipulates that the bank or savings bank may also offer these services free of charge.